syncfusion-content/fileformat-docs/FileFormat/DocIO/Security.md

 {% highlight vbnet %}
 VB

-'Open an input Word document
+'Opens an input Word document

 Dim document As New WordDocument("Template.docx")

-'Encrypt the Word document with a password
+'Encrypts the Word document with a password

 document.EncryptDocument("password")

-‘Save & close the Word document instance
+‘Saves and closes the Word document instance

 document.Save("Sample.docx", FormatType.Docx)